amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

             - updating the cluster every epoch

 ### self-supervised learning/non-seperable task/#class equals #samples
+- Propagate Yourself: Exploring Pixel-Level Consistency for Unsupervised Visual Representation Learning
+    - nips 2020
+    - contribution
+        - impose loss on the feature map with spatial information. so that the fpn can be learned for object detection.
+        - each spatical feature is passed by a self-attention module, and then teh positive feature pairs between two image crops should be similar.
+          The positive pair is constructed by the raw feature and the smoothed feature from another view.
 - Whitening for Self-Supervised Representation Learning
     - arxiv 6/13/2020
     - accuracy is 66 only, which is far worse than the state-of-the-art.